 Fields Description Intercom Status window Displays the current operating state of the Intercom.
-There are three possible states: Standby, Talking and Listening.
+There are three possible states: Standby, Talking, and Listening.
 Intercom Log window Displays all Intercom communication activity, including which device is being communicated with.
 The user can scroll through the entries.
 Command Log display Appears automatically on the bottom center of the screen when another control point sends an activation command or starts an intercom chat session.
 This dialog box is intended to notify other operators so that they do not interfere with each other.
 The dialog box includes the time, date, control point ID, and function executed.
-TALK Button Talk Initiates an Intercom Chat session and allows the EOC operator to send live voice announcements using a PC microphone.
+TALK Button Initiates an Intercom Chat session and allows the EOC operator to send live voice announcements using a PC microphone.
 You must select one or more Informers to talk to by clicking on the row in the list box containing the desired Informer.
 Since you can only listen to one Informer at a time, listening is not possible when multiple Informers are selected.
 The dual-purpose button allows the operator to switch between talking and listening by clicking the mouse.
 The Talk session remains active until you select LISTEN or END CALL.
-LISTEN Button Listen Initiates an Intercom chat session and allows the EOC operator to listen to the local microphone inside the Informer that has been selected to listen to.
+LISTEN Button Initiates an Intercom chat session and allows the EOC operator to listen to the local microphone inside the Informer that has been selected to listen to.
 You can only listen to one Informer at a time.
 The Listen session remains active until you select TALK or END CALL.
 END CALL Button End Call Terminates an Intercom session and stops the recording process.
-Select All Button Selects all devices at once for an Intercom Talk.
-Unselect All Button Unselect All Clears all device selections at once.
+Select All Button Select All Selects all devices at once for an Intercom Talk.
+Unselect All Button Clears all device selections at once.
 Reset Requests Button Reset Requests Resets all current Call Requests indicated by the bell icon.
 The bell icon changes to the Alert icon until the device is Reset with a Master Reset from the control point.
-You can re-initiate a Call Requests as soon as they are Reset.
+You can reinitiate a Call Requests as soon as they are Reset.
 Stop Audible Alert Button Stops playing an active alarm WAV file.
 This is useful if an operator has acknowledged the alarm and wants to silence the audio.

-Fields Description

-Playback Audio Button Playback Audio Allows the control point operator to view all recorded calls and select any recorded call for playback.
+Fields Description Playback Audio Button Playback Audio Allows the control point operator to view all recorded calls and select any recorded call for playback.
 When the EOC is talking, the Informer can listen but not talk.
-The EOC is in control of which Informer is included in the call and when the Informer can talk or listen.

-Record Check box Record
+The EOC controls which Informer is included in the call and when the Informer can talk or listen.
+Record Check box Record If checked, the Intercom Talk and Listen Chat session is recorded until the Intercom session is ended by clicking End Call.
+The Informer individual configuration settings determine if and when the Intercom Chat session can be recorded.
+Recordings are stored in a WAV file in the AudioCapture subdirectory within the Commander ® program directory.

 2. Select the Informer to configure within the All Informers window.
-If the row is double clicked, the Status Detail dialog box for the device appears.
+If the row is doubleclicked, the Status Detail dialog box for the device appears.